muhammadfarhankt/42-Piscine/README.md

-## 42 Abu Dhabi Piscine - July 2025: Questions & Answers
+# My Journey Through the 42 Abu Dhabi Piscine - July 2025

-This repository is a community-driven collection of questions, solutions, and helpful resources for the 42 Abu Dhabi Piscine taking place in July 2025.
-The goal is to provide a collaborative space for `pisciners` to understand the types of challenges they might encounter and to learn from each other.
+Welcome!
+This repository documents my personal progress, thought processes, and code from the 42 Abu Dhabi Piscine in July 2025.
+The aim is to create a transparent log of my learning journey, not just a collection of final answers.

-### This repository will contain:

-* **Daily Exercises:** Solutions and explanations for the daily assignments.
-* **Rushes:** Collaborative project solutions and strategies.
-* **Exams:** Practice problems and mock exam questions to prepare for the weekly exams.
-* **Shell Scripts:** Useful scripts and command-line tips.
-* **C Programming:** Code snippets and explanations of core C language concepts covered in the Piscine.

-### Disclaimer
+This space is for anyone who wants to understand the *how* and *why* behind the solutions, not just the *what*.

+### What You'll Find Inside:

+* **Projects & Daily Work:** My attempts and finalized versions for the Shell and C language projects.
+The code is commented to explain the logic and learning points.
+* **Personal Notes:** Key concepts, useful commands, and personal reflections on the challenges encountered during the daily exercises, rushes, and exam preparations.
+* **Resource Hub:** A curated list of helpful tutorials, articles, and tools that I found useful for understanding core concepts in C and the command line.

+### A Note on the 42 Honor Code

-The solutions provided in this repository are for educational and reference purposes only.
-It is highly recommended that you attempt to solve all problems on your own first.
-The core philosophy of the 42 Piscine is to learn through struggle and perseverance.
-Use these resources to guide you when you are truly stuck or to review and compare your own solutions.
+The solutions and notes here represent my own work and understanding.
+They are intended for educational and inspirational purposes.
+The core of the 42 philosophy is **learning to learn through struggle and collaboration.**

+**Please do not simply copy and paste this code.** Doing so will violate the spirit of the Piscine and the rules of 42.
+I strongly encourage you to:
+1.  **Try every problem yourself first.**
+2. Use these notes to understand a different approach if you are stuck.
+3. Compare your final, working solution with mine to discover new techniques.

+Good luck to all fellow pisciners!
+Let's conquer the Piscine together.